 AM: Cerro Gaital

 For early birds, the feeders in the garden will be filled with ripe bananas for the birds, and fresh coffee will be ready in the dining room.
-After a delicious breakfast, we will head up the road to higher ground and spend the morning at Cerro Gaital National Monument, the jagged, cloud forest covered mountains seen from the Lodge!
+After a delicious breakfast, we will head up the road to higher ground and spend the morning at Cerro Gaital National Monument, which protects the jagged, cloud forest covered mountains seen from the Lodge!
 This special area, draped in moss, ferns and epiphytes, boasts a wide variety of wildlife.
 Some of the species we expect to encounter here include Eyelash Vipers near the trail entrance, Dunn’s Spiny-tailed Lizards on the banks of the trail, Masked Treefrog and more.
 As lunch time approaches, we will head back to the Canopy Lodge.
 Lunch at CANOPY LODGE.

 PM: Stream walk by the Lodge

 This afternoon will be a leisurely afternoon at the Lodge, and will include a fun stream walk in the Guayabo River.
 Among the species we hope to encounter are Climbing Toads, Parrot Snakes, Black Racers, Ground Anoles and Helmeted Iguanas!
-Later this afternoon, we will meet again with Steve to talk about a popular topic within the field of herpetology: unique reproductive strategies amphibians and reptiles!
+Later this afternoon, we will meet again with Steve to talk about a popular topic within the field of herpetology: unique reproductive strategies employed by amphibians and reptiles!
 Dinner at CANOPY LODGE.

 Tonight may be our most exciting evening walk on the reptile and amphibian tour—we will head back up to Cerro Gaital, as this humid montane forest is one of the best places to find some secretive nocturnal reptiles and amphibians.
-We will be on the lookout for Eyelash Pitvipers, Camaron Climbing Salamanders, Water Anoles, Blunt-headed Treesnakes, Red-eyed Treefrogs, Ilex Glass Frogs and Terciopelos!
+We will be on the lookout for Eyelash Pitvipers, Camron Climbing Salamanders, Water Anoles, Blunt-headed Treesnakes, Red-eyed Treefrogs, Ilex Glass Frogs and Terciopelos!